vtjong/counting-seqs-sru/README.md

 ### Observations

 - The model demonstrates excellent performance without the need for an extensive hyperparameter search.
-- An alternative model architecture without the fully-connected layer was evaluated but performed poorly.
+- An alternative model architecture without the fully-connected layer was evaluated but performed worse.
 This performance drop is attributed to the limited capacity with only a single hidden neuron in each hidden layer.
+With 16 hidden layers, it performs comparatively.